BlancIt/iot-energy-monitoring/README.md

 ---

-# Energy Monitoring IoT Workshop
+# Energy Monitoring IoT Pipeline

-A hands-on workshop demonstrating a **generic IoT energy monitoring pipeline** using managed services and Python-based device simulation.
+A hands-on project demonstrating a **generic IoT energy monitoring pipeline** using managed services and Python-based device simulation.

-The workshop simulates a fleet of devices sending electrical telemetry to a cloud message broker, which is then ingested into a time-series database and visualized using Grafana dashboard.
+The project simulates a fleet of devices sending electrical telemetry to a cloud message broker, which is then ingested into a time-series database and visualized using Grafana dashboard.

 ---